zethon/ttvg/docs/roadmap.md

 # Road Map

-This document discusses long term plans for the game in the order in which I would like to tackle them.
+This document discusses long term plans for the game in the rough order in which I would like to tackle them.
 Of course these are tentative plans and are subject to change.

 <hr/>